Rupert Horsley: Career

+Personal life

 Retiring for a second time in 1970 he spent much of the rest of his life either gardening or painting, holding numerous one man exhibitions of his watercolours up and down the country - in London, Newcastle, Durham, Leicester, York, Oxford, Plymouth, Salisbury, Winchester, and Wetton in the Peak District.
 He liked to paint outside whatever the weather, and his favourite subjects were Venice, the Lake District, Devon/Cornwall, the North East, and the chalk streams and landscapes of Hampshire.
 He was a member of the Art Workers Guild.
 His ability to paint represented a victory over his earlier ill health, which caused considerable loss of feeling in his hands and feet.
 He had to re-learn to write, and to the end of his life continued to guide and steady his right hand with his left.

 He married Joyce Muriel Paine in 1943 and had two sons.
 He died in Nether Wallop, Hampshire while gardening at his home.